ach38075/im-feeling-hungry/backend/README.md

 `app.js`: define a route accessed by fronted and correlate it to a route source file in `routes` `examples`: get access to backend by postman `cs4050-http.postman_collection.json`: all http APIs for the testing of backend

+Done:
+- Auth: user + hash(password) in MongoDB
+- Feed: add/find/del/update a recipe

+Be aware that if you wanna contribute to backend development, there are a few options:
+- create a new filter option
+- think of what data is stored in MongoDB
+- how to fetch data by Google API
+- ...